- After being decapitated, the average person remains conscious for another15 to 20 seconds.

 - Henry Ford preserved Thomas Edison's last dying breath.
 He kept it in a bottle.

-- It takes 2.5 minutes to fall from the top of
+- It takes 2.5 minutes to fall from the top of Mt.
+Everest to the bottom.

 - Nearly 2,500 left-handed people die each year as a result of using products meant for right-handed people.